2023 - Renewal price increases

 • Andrea Brisker

-Andrea Brisker Member Posts: 7 Seeker
+Andrea Brisker Member Posts: 7 Contributor

 For standard renewals, 120 days out is a great marker.
 Over the last few years we've been doing longer term contracts to get customers to "lock in" their current rates.
 If they do not want to do a long term contract we put a standard 5% annual increase in the terms (there is of course some redlining back and forth about this).